CTNicholas/liveblocks-parallel-routes/README.md

 ## Next.js 13.3 parallel & intercepted routes + Liveblocks demo

 This demo shows you how to use Next.js 13.3 parallel & intercepted routes with a Liveblocks real-time collaborative app.
+Stay connected to a Liveblocks room whilst viewing the dashboard.

 ### Set up Liveblocks